MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsTeamsCallingPolicy.md

 ```

 ### -Global
-Sets the Global policy instance to the specified policy.
+Sets the parameters of the Global policy instance to the values in the specified policy instance.

 ```yaml
 Type: SwitchParameter